The free movement of goods is one of the building blocks of the E.U. Single Market.

 Hence, the European Commission is tabling two legislative proposals, mainly concerning Small and Medium Enterprises and Companies, to let products circulate across Europe.
 Also, National authorities and customs officers will check to prevent unsafe products from being sold to European consumers.

 With today’s initiatives, the Commission aims to tackle the remaining structural weaknesses in the Single Market for goods:

-1) Mutual recognition – perfectly safe products sometimes cannot move freely within the Single Market because of diverging national rules and a lack of trust and cooperation between Member State’s authorities.
+1) In detail, mutual recognition – perfectly safe products sometimes cannot move freely within the Single Market because of diverging national rules and a lack of trust and cooperation between Member State authorities.

-2) Enforcement of the rules – too many dangerous or non-compliant products can still find their way onto the Market, so national authorities need to cooperate to better remove them and protect customers.
+2) Coupled with the enforcement of the rules – too many dangerous or non-compliant products can still find their way onto the Market, so national authorities need to cooperate to remove them better and protect customers.

 What stands for mutual recognition?

 To put it differently, the principle of mutual recognition governs the trade-in products not subject to standard E.U. rules.